 What to do and see

 Harlech has a beautiful beach and is home to Morfa Harlech Nature reserve, a haven for rare plants and birds.
-With four miles of golden sandy beach this is a fabulous beach for walking or picnicking.
-Llanfair Slate Caverns, Farm Park and Nature trail are just two miles from Harlech Castle.
-A self-guided tour of the caverns will take you deep through the depths of the mountain.
+With four miles of golden sandy beach, this is a fabulous beach for walking or picnicking.
+Llanfair Slate Caverns, Farm Park and Nature trail are just two miles from Harlech Castle, and a self-guided tour of the caverns will take you deep through the depths of the mountain.